 According to Disney, Lilly is the first white Shetland Pony ever born at the Tri-Circle-D Ranch at Disney’s Fort Wilderness Resort & Campground.
-She was born in March, and you might recognize her parents, Lady and Ferdinand, as two ponies who currently pull Cinderella’s carriage during Disney World events.
+She was born in March of 2019, and you might recognize her parents, Lady and Ferdinand, as two ponies who currently pull Cinderella’s carriage during Disney World events.

 Lilly, Lady, and Ferdinand live full-time at Tri-Circle-D Ranch along with around 90 other horses that also work within the park.
 With a team of 35 ranch hands to take care of her and plenty of other horses to interact with, Lilly lives like royalty—no fairy godmother needed.

 For now, Lilly looks like she’s having a blast being introduced to the wonderful world of Disney.
 She’s been featured in a few shows near the barn at Disney’s Fort Wilderness Resort & Campground to get a taste for her future career.
 When she turns two years old, she’ll officially start her training.
 And a year after that, she could make her debut alongside her mom and dad.
 The adorable family will be featured in Disney’s Fairytale Weddings and parades at the Magic Kingdom Park.

 As a Shetland Pony, Lilly is expected to grow to be around 14 hands high, and with her snow white coat, mane, and tail, she sure looks the part of a fairytale steed.